-2. Pray that the Lord will provide inspiration for the recurring innovations that will be needed this year.
+2. Pray the Lord will provide inspiration for the recurring innovations that will be needed this year.

 New scenarios and situations require innovative and unorthodox solutions.
 Teachers and administrators will need inspiration and creativity to deal with the ever-changing circumstances this school year will hold.
 When time is short and demands are high, creativity is often difficult to generate.
 I often slip into anxiety, fear, or anger when I find myself struggling to construct new solutions that impact others.
 Pray that the Creator of all things would inspire creativity in us and for increased patience, perseverance, and trust in the Lord’s sovereignty in the creative process of problem-solving and making adjustments as the school year unfolds.